Airway Clearance Therapy Illustration

 37. In which of the following patients would you consider modifying any head-down positions used for postural drainage?

-A patient with unstable blood pressure, A patient with a cerebrovascular disorder, A patient with systemic hypertension, and A patient with orthopnea.
+A patient with unstable blood pressure, a patient with a cerebrovascular disorder, a patient with systemic hypertension, and a patient with orthopnea.

 38. Which of the following is false about the FET?